 Yon today, however, faces an environment the exact opposite of what Pyle faced -- perinnial negativism and disinformation, which Yon terms "Bizarro World," in reference to a universe from comic books where all was reversed.

-Here are the latest observations from Yon, first on the overall disconnect, followed by a specific disconnect between British and American reporting that Basra had spiraled to high chaos versus what is truly the reality of Basra:
+Here are the latest observations from Yon, first on the overall disconnect, followed by a specific disconnect between British and American reporting that Basra had spiraled to high chaos versus what is truly the reality of Basra:"All describe the bizarro-world contrast between what most Americans seem to think is happening in Iraq versus what is really happening in Iraq.
+Knowing this disconnect exists and experiencing it directly are two separate matters."

 "...No thinking person would look at last year's weather reports to judge whether it will rain today, yet we do something similar with Iraq news.
 The situation in Iraq has drastically changed, but the inertia of bad news leaves many convinced that the mission has failed beyond recovery, that all Iraqis are engaged in sectarian violence, or are waiting for us to leave so they can crush their neighbors.
 This view allows our soldiers two possible roles: either "victim caught in the crossfire" or "referee between warring parties."
 Neither, rightly, is tolerable to the American or British public.